Elsworth R. Buskirk: Penn State University

 In 1963, Buskirk was hired by the Pennsylvania State University where he spent the remaining three decades of his academic career.

 At Penn State, Buskirk "founded an intercollege graduate program focusing on applied physiology (1966) and constructed The Laboratory for Human Performance Research (1974)".
 Over the course of his career, Buskirk was associated with over 250 publications, chapters, and review articles, as well as several textbooks, also serving as a reviewer or editorial board member for over a dozen scientific journals.

 Personal life and death

 In 1948, Buskirk married Mable Heen, whom he had met at St. Olaf College.
 They were married for 62 years, until his death, and had two daughters.

 A Fellow of the American Physiological Society, in 2009, the organization selected Buskirk to be profiled by their Living History Project, recognizing "senior members who have made extraordinary contributions during their career to the advancement of the discipline and profession of physiology".
 Buskirk kept up with developments in exercise physiology for many years after his retirement, and died at the Village at Penn State retirement community at the age of 84.
+In 1971, Buskirk was inducted as an Associate Fellow in the prestigious National Academy of Kinesiology (formerly American Academy of Physical Education; American Academy of Kinesiology and Physical Education).